rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 The Consortium's reason for surveying the land is somewhat of a trick.
 They are interested in the lands surrounding the fissure but know that something lingers here.
 But they don't want their contractor to find out because it will save them gold.

+Life Without Juice
+Life with none of the substance would look very much like a "normal world" but everyone would die of starvation before anything did anything.
+Normal food does not satiate your needs

+The Effects of the Juice

+Aging
+When someone decides they want to have a child, they petition their Formless Lord.
+If deemed worthy they are allowed to have an offspring of normal means.
+Otherwise everything will fail to function as normal.
+When the baby is born if given juice imeditely

 ---
 <span style="color:#ffff00">Session Reminders: </span>
 "Do remember to register to hunt." ~ Aorta after giving the party their mission.